Tuesday, September 17, 2024

 John D. Montgomery (n.d.), J. Gordon Shillingford Inc

-The couple’s trial lasted 25 minutes and the vast majority of it was Montgomery explaining the story of the past several weeks at the Carver residence.
+The couple’s trial lasted 25 minutes and the vast majority of it was Montgomery explaining his account of the story of the past several weeks at the Carver residence.
 The rest of the time was spent by Rice lacing into the couple over the charges and demeaning Florence over the number of children she had.

 January 22, 1965, Winnipeg Tribune